mohmedbashir/ToDo/README.md

 ![ic_launcher_round](https://github.com/user-attachments/assets/cffdb24f-876e-4cc8-ae72-db2d9ea3f8a8)
 # TODO

-Is a mobile application developed using Flutter with **Clean-Architecture**, designed to replicate the core functionalities and user experience of the popular music streaming service, Spotify.
-This clone allows users to browse and stream music from a library of tracks, as well as manage playlists and discover new music.
+Is a mobile application developed using Flutter and follows the MVC (Model-View-Controller) architectural pattern.
+The app is designed to help users manage their tasks efficiently by providing a simple and intuitive interface to add, edit, delete, and view tasks.

 ## Key Features

-* **User Authentication**: Secure sign-up and login with Firebase Authentication.
+* **Task Management**: Easily add, update, and delete tasks.
-* **Music Library**: Browse and stream songs from various genres and artists.
+* **Due Dates**: Set due dates and reminders for important tasks.
-* **Liked Music**: Save the music you enjoyed so you can listen to it again later.
+* **User Interface**: Clean and responsive UI with intuitive navigation and interaction.
 * **Change Theme**: You can switch between light and dark themes as needed.

 ## Screenshots